JGIBristol/digital-chemistry-checklist/content/perspective_article.md

 This is why it's important that we act quickly to begin capturing information in a useful format, in order to leverage them to make the most of the new possibilities in Digital Chemistry.
 This is particularly important, since Chemical synthesis robots are not cheap.
-With that in mind, this article aims to walk through the considerations for a research group who hope to go from using a Chemical Synthesis robot, to being prepared for this new interface between Data Science and Chemistry.
+With that in mind, this article aims to walk through the considerations for a research group who hope to get prepared for this new interface between Data Science and Chemistry.

+We provide both some {ref}`use cases<use-cases>` which might inspire a change, an overview of the different {ref}`data types that may be of interest<data-types>`, and a collection of checklists within a {ref}`three stage road map<road-map>` to support in planning.
+These materials serve as a starting point for developing a community of knowledge for Digital Chemistry labs, we welcome your suggestions to expand these materials, through [our GitHub repository](https://github.com/Jean-Golding-Institute/digital-chemistry-checklist).

 ## The starting point
-Let us begin by imagining a scenario where we have installed our new robotic friend and we have connected them to a computer which controls their movement with our computational instructions.
+To help us understand what kinds of data exist, let us begin by imagining a scenario where we have installed our new robotic friend and we have connected them to a computer which controls their movement with our computational instructions.
 Let's also assume that this same machine also collects any output data provided by the robot.

-First let's consider the different types of data that are related, and how and if we are collecting them by default.
+(data-types)=
 ### Inputs and outputs
+Now we can consider the different types of data that are related, and how and if they would be collected by default.

-At this stage, even for a single user with one run of the robot, we are likely to have a few different types of inputs and outputs:
+At this stage, even for a single user with one run of the robot, we are likely to have a few different types of inputs and outputs that we might be interested in:

 1. **Input chemicals**: the chemicals themselves and information about their provenance
 2. **Robot instructions**: the input instructions to the machine